onflow/ccf/README.md

 ### Introduction

+CCF is a data format that allows compact, efficient, and deterministic encoding of Cadence external values.

-Cadence external values (e.g. transaction arguments, events, etc.) have been encoded using JSON-Cadence Data Interchange format, which is human-readable, verbose, and doesn't define deterministic encoding.
+Cadence external values (e.g. events, transaction arguments, etc.) have been encoded using JSON-CDC, which is inefficient, verbose, and doesn't define deterministic encoding.

-CCF is a binary data format that allows more compact, efficient, and deterministic encoding of Cadence external values.
-Consequently, the CCF codec in Cadence is faster, uses less memory, encodes deterministically, and produces smaller messages than the JSON-CDC codec.

-A real `FeesDeducted` event can encode to:
+The same `FeesDeducted` event on the Flow blockchain can encode to:
 - 298 bytes in JSON-CDC (minified).
 - 118 bytes in CCF (fully self-describing mode).
-- ~20 bytes in CCF (partially self-describing mode) with 12 bytes for data and ~8 bytes for type id (counter, hash, etc.)
+- &nbsp;20 bytes in CCF (partially self-describing mode).

-Unlike prior formats, CCF defines all requirements for deterministic encoding (sort orders, smallest encoded forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to deterministically produce identical messages.
+CCF defines all requirements for deterministic encoding (sort orders, smallest encoded forms, and Cadence-specific requirements) to allow CCF codecs implemented in different programming languages to produce the same deterministic encodings.

+Some requirements (such as "Deterministic CCF Encoding Requirements") are defined as optional.
+Each CCF-based format or protocol can have its specification state how CCF options are used.
+This allows each protocol to balance tradeoffs such as compatibility, determinism, speed, encoded data size, etc.

-For security, CCF was designed to allow efficient detection and rejection of malformed messages without creating Cadence objects.
-This allows more costly checks (e.g. validity) to be performed only on well-formed messages.
+CCF uses CBOR and is designed to allow efficient detection and rejection of malformed messages without creating Cadence objects.
+This allows more costly checks for validity, etc. to be performed only on well-formed messages.

-CCF leverages vendor-neutral Internet Standards such as CBOR (RFC 8949), which is designed to be relevant for decades.
+CBOR is an [Internet Standard](https://www.ietf.org/rfc/std-index.txt) defined by [IETF&nbsp;STD&nbsp;94](https://www.rfc-editor.org/info/std94).
+CBOR is designed to be relevant for decades and is used by data formats and protocols such as [W3C&nbsp;WebAuthn](https://www.w3.org/TR/webauthn-2/), C-DNS&nbsp;([IETF&nbsp;RFC&nbsp;8618](https://www.rfc-editor.org/rfc/rfc8618.html)), COSE&nbsp;([IETF&nbsp;STD&nbsp;96](https://www.rfc-editor.org/info/std96)), CWT&nbsp;([IETF&nbsp;RFC&nbsp;8392](https://www.rfc-editor.org/info/rfc8392)), etc.

 ## Internet Standards